MichaelCurrin/instant-website/README.md

 4. Share the URL with others.

 Note that no data is stored in on the server - the website exists only as the URL that you share.

+## Features

+- A dynamic website based on your choices.
+- Start with a clean one-page landing page template.
+- Customize the content and styling
+    - Use the form.
+Your custom values are pushed to the address bar.
+    - Or change values in the address bar and press enter.
+This gives more control such as picking an image keyword not in the droplists.
+(This also means all image choices are backwards-compatible, in case the droplist choices are changed.)
+- While you can't save your page, you can share your URL so someone else can see what you see.

 ## Documentation